flokk.

 Old Town Market Square (Rynek Starego Miasta)

 After lunch, let the kids run around one of Europe's most beautifully restored medieval squares while you admire the colorful merchant townhouses rebuilt after World War II.
-The Mermaid of Warsaw stat
+The Mermaid of Warsaw statue in the center is a great photo stop and gives parents a chance to tell the city's founding legend.

 culture